Southern California Expeditions 2024 - Oceana USA

 Protecting Ocean Biodiversity

-Oceana is embarking on a science expedition to explore and document ocean biodiversity and vulnerable species off Southern California.
+Oceana embarked on a science expedition to explore and document ocean biodiversity and vulnerable species off Southern California.
 Characterizing this biodiversity and identifying important ecological areas will enable us to better protect this special ecosystem and the myriad of marine life that makes the ocean waters off California globally important.

 Share